SFPC/codesocieties-winter-19/computational-methods-of-code-societies.md

 13. Optional: setting up ssh keys, if you don’t want to constantly enter your username and password

 Common workflow:
-git pull
+`git pull`
-make your changes
+make changes
 save file changes
-run git status to see a list of what files changes have been made git commit -am “my changes message” git push
+run `git status` to see a list of what files changes have been made `git commit -am “my changes message”`
+`git push`

 ## 🌿Python
 There are a lot of different ways to interact with Python.
 One way is using the interactive interpreter.
 Another way is using Jupyter Notebooks.
 In this guide we will mostly be working within a Jupyter Notebook.